Euphredes/Euphredes/README.txt

 hill.

 I make it to that hill.
-Load my Cannons to remind the next hiull of what
+Load my Cannons to remind the next hill of what
 Nietzsche tells me: free will is an argument for fools: there is only strong and weak wills.